Seb’s Cappuccino – 2015

 Sebs Cappuccino has the regular drinks, lattes, macchiato, espresso and cappuccinos.
 On occasion, Seb has pizza in the café and, in a matter of minutes, it’s all gone.
 Customers are engaged in conversation and also can watch games on the big screens in the café.
 Being from Sicily, an Italian theme is evident at the café.
 There is even the option of an Italian breakfast that comprises a Latte and a ricotta cannoli.

 Business is always booming at 5 a.m. café, and every latte, cappuccino, and espresso are better than the last.
-Seb ensures that every customer gets the satisfaction he is looking for, and a good kick starts to the day or end to the day.
+Seb ensures that every customer gets the satisfaction he is looking for, and a good kick starts to the day or end of the day.
 The café opens its doors at 5a.m in the morning and remains open until midnight every single day.

 East Danforth is a village in the far east of Toronto that besides being where Sebs Cappuccino is, it also has a population of over 14000 people.
 The area had seen significant growth and changes since the 19th century when it was known as Coleman postal village.
 Between 1910 and 1930, east Danforth was mainly known as a streetcar suburb but ended in 1966 by the Bloor-Danforth subway line.